-Note - Alternatively, you can use either the command line or Oracle Solaris Cluster Manager to perform this task.

-To use the command line to perform this task, see "How to Add a Highly Available Local File System to a Zone Cluster (CLI)" on page 247.
+Alternatively, you can use either the command line or Oracle Solaris Cluster Manager to perform this task.
+To use the command line to perform this task, see How to Add a Highly Available Local File System to a Zone Cluster (CLI).
 To use the Oracle Solaris Cluster Manager browser interface to perform this task, click Zone Clusters, click the zone cluster name to go to its page, click the Solaris Resources tab, then in the File Systems section click Add to start the file systems wizard.
-For Oracle Solaris Cluster Manager log-in instructions, see "How to Access Oracle Solaris Cluster Manager" in Oracle Solaris Cluster 4.3 System Administration Guide.
+For Oracle Solaris Cluster Manager log-in instructions, see How to Access Oracle Solaris Cluster Manager in Administering an Oracle Solaris Cluster 4.4 Configuration.